Last updated on October 8th, 2019 at 12:51 pm

 Amaretto, the Disaronno® brand is my favorite, is and Italian liqueur made from almonds, apricots, vanilla, and a little spice.
 Amaretto can be a little on the sweet side so when I think of adding additional sugar with simple syrup makes me need some green beans to wash it down with.
 LOL!

-Most of my other girlfriends drank Amaretto Sour cocktails too, in between the wine coolers, and cheap wine.
+Most of my other girlfriends drank cordial cocktails too, in between the wine coolers, and cheap wine.
 It’s no wonder we gained weight in college with all these sugary drinks.
 I still really love the flavors of the Amaretto Sour but I really don’t need the calories now that I am in my 40s.